Alternate Format for Textbooks

-The alternate text format accommodation assists students with disabilities that significantly affect reading or comprehension.
-A students who qualify for this accommodation can request required textbooks and other class text materials in a format that assists in overcoming limitations caused by a disability.
+The alternate format for textbooks accommodation assists students with disabilities that significantly affect reading or comprehension.
+Students who qualify for this accommodation can request required textbooks and other class text materials in a format that assists in overcoming limitations caused by a disability.
 Some examples of alternate text formats include large print, electronic formats, audio, and braille.

-Students registered with the Center for Accessibilty Services (CAS) must work with their disability services specialist to determine if they qualify for the alternate text format accommodation.
+Students registered with the Center for Accessibilty Services (CAS) must work with their accessibility coordinator to determine if they qualify for the alternate format for textbooks accommodation.

 *If an alternate format is not availible, student may provide CAS with their purchased textbook.
 CAS will unbind, scan and rebind the student's book to create an electronic file as the alternative.
 The Center for Accessibility Services will not cut and scan rented books.
 While this service is at no charge to the student, the textbook will be "altered" and may not be accepted for buy back from bookstores.

 - Log into ACCESS CAS